edysfy/Group_website/sprints.md

   <img src="supporting_images/6t8232hs.jpg" width="450px">
   </p>

+It was suggested from our professers that Agile software development would be an adequate way of developing this project.
 Agile software development refers to software development methodologies which are based around an iterative design process where in each iteration stakeholder input is incorporated.
 This method provides frequent delivery of small portions of functionality, each portion being fitting with stakeholder requirements.

 The only stakeholder in our project was the end user.
 Therefore all feedback at each iteration came from user surveys and interviews.
 As documented in the [sprints] and [UX] at each stage of the development process we set goals based apon the user feedback collected in the last sprint.
 Once we had implemented the features described by our sprint goals we then repeated the process evaluating what we had done and getting more user feedback.

 This flexible but clearly defined process of developing, evaluating then setting out goals provided the following benefits:

-**Each element of functionality well designed:** Every time a new feature was implemented it was thoroughly reviewed by both the group and end users before it could be finalised.
+- **Each element of functionality well designed:** Every time a new feature was implemented it was thoroughly reviewed by both the group and end users before it could be finalised.
+It required us to make small commits, to ensure the code worked and was well tested thoroughly.
 This meant that every feature of the end product was well thought out and user approved.

-**Encouraged regular more productive meetups:** Given the time constraints from both the project deadline and work from other modules it was important to keep meetings productive and not get sidetracked.
-Basing design desicions heavily on user feedback meant every video call had a purpose.
-Agile develoment hinders on "Face-Face" communication.
-Fresh user feedback and having each individually reviewed the relevent features before each meeting meant there was always useful content to be discussed.
+- **Encouraged regular more productive meetups:** Given the time constraints from both the project deadline and work from other modules, it was important to keep meetings productive and not get sidetracked.
+Basing design decisions heavily on user feedback meant every video call had a purpose.
+Agile development hinders on "Face-Face" communication.
+Fresh user feedback and having each individually reviewed the relevant features before each meeting meant there was always useful content to be discussed.
+From the start of the sprints, we set up biweekly meetings.
+We would have the meetings at the end of the Group Project's lectures.
+Initially, this enabled us to, implement the advice given by our professors and ask them questions in our meeting room.
+Also, felt this was a good time to have these meetings because the content was fresh in our minds.
+We easily come up with suggestions of how to proceed with the rest of the week, while being influenced by the structure the module was taught.
+These meetings have us a time to look back and reflect upon our progress, identify weaknesses and issues within the project, allow team members to voice their opinion and offer suggestions, and set goals for the remaining week or until the next meeting.
+We set agenda for the next meeting.
+If we felt they were no important issues or change in our project, we would decide not to meet until the next scrum.

-**Avoids final product being unfinished / not user friendly:** Constant feature creation and reviewal meant at each stage we added fully functional features.
+- **Avoids final product being unfinished / not user friendly:** Constant feature creation and reviewal meant at each stage we added fully functional features.
 Working on smaller goals as opposed to thinking of the final product and having a lot of features as a work in progress meant we had a better idea of realistic time frames.
 This allowed us to know what features we would be able to implement in the limited time frame.
 This meant we didn't become over ambitious and end up getting to the hand in date with an unfinished product.
 Working on smaller, well refined and fully functional features also meant if we did run out of time we would still have something to show for our work.

+However, this

 <a name="second"></a>